Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

-Equation~\eqref{eq:alpha_p_relation} expresses Lorentz-covariant spectral universality directly in terms of measurable spatial slopes.
-The temporal scaling exponent inferred along any inertial worldline is therefore fixed uniquely by the equal-time spatial spectrum, with the offset governed solely by spatial dimensionality.
+Equation \eqref{eq:alpha_p_relation} expresses Lorentz-covariant spectral universality directly in terms of measurable spectral slopes.
+The temporal exponent is thus uniquely determined by the equal-time spatial spectrum, with a geometric offset set by the effective spatial dimensionality.
+This offset implies that a naive identification of temporal and spatial slopes leads to a systematic bias in relativistic settings.